Elizabeth’s story

 Brian’s story

-“I recently joined Woodcote Volunteers because I liked the idea of being able to help local people in need of transport to get them to their health appointments – or whatever else they would otherwise have difficulty getting to.
+“I joined Woodcote Volunteers because I liked the idea of being able to help local people in need of transport to get them to their health appointments – or whatever else they would otherwise have difficulty getting to.

 The new automated booking system works really well for both clients and drivers.
 We get a daily email listing the drives needed (sometimes if the drive is urgent and within the next couple of days, you will get a phone call) and if you think one of them would suit you, you can click on it to find out more, then accept the booking.
 An email is sent to you to confirm all the details and you phone the client to agree a pick up time and let them know the approximate cost (based on a 45p per mile mileage allowance).
-At the same time you get information about any mobility difficulties the client may have the client and whether I might need to pick up a wheelchair (supplied by Woodcote Volunteers).
+At the same time you get information about any mobility difficulties the client may have and whether you might need to pick up a wheelchair (supplied by Woodcote Volunteers).

 My experience on the day of the appointment has been entirely positive.
 The clients are always highly appreciative of the service we provide, and it is a pleasure to get the opportunity to chat to them on the journey.
 For anyone who has a car and a bit of time to spare, I can heartily recommend joining our team of volunteer drivers.”